baolongnguyenmac/Data-Structures-and-Algorithms/README.md

 Check whether the tree is AVL tree or BST
 BFS to print LevelOrder mode
 DFS to travel tree
+Find the "next" node of a given node (node - left - right, LNR, LRN)

 ## Graph
 implement a graph using adj-matrix